muratk5n/thirdwave/en/2022/03/predicting-politics-mesquita.md

 and so, from that perspective, are reluctant to move from the position with which they have associated themselves to a position on the opposite side of the median voter.
-However, they also are interested in enhancing their per- sonal welfare by being seen as instrumental in helping to form a winning coalition.
-Naturally, the location of the winning coalition may not be con- strained to fall on the same side of the issue continuum (relative to the median voter's position) as their own stated negotiating stance.
+However, they also are interested in enhancing their personal welfare by being seen as instrumental in helping to form a winning coalition.
+Naturally, the location of the winning coalition may not be constrained to fall on the same side of the issue continuum (relative to the median voter's position) as their own stated negotiating stance.
 If a player values credit for helping to forge a winning coalition sufficiently, then the player will be